bubshayz/libraries/README.md

+# libraries

+libraries is a collection of my open Roblox sourced modules.
+All of them can be *only* be installed through [Wally](https://wally.run), a package manager for Roblox.
+See [installation](https://bubshayz.github.io/libraries/docs/intro/) for more info.

 | Module | Dependency | Realm |
 | -- | -- | -- |
 | [Property](https://bubshayz.github.io/libraries/api/Property) | `Property = "bubshayz/property@1.1.2` | `shared` |